 In addition, because both health care providers and medical cannabis businesses must ensure the protection of sensitive patient/customer health information, Epstein Becker Green attorneys:

-- Advise on compliance with Health Insurance Portability and Accountability Act (HIPAA) and the Health Information Technology for Economic and Clinical Health (HITECH) Act requirements
+- Advise on compliance with HIPAA and the Health Information Technology for Economic and Clinical Health Act requirements

 - Handle HIPAA-or other privacy based litigation and investigations